doctrine-extensions/DoctrineExtensions/doc/symfony.md

             - { name: doctrine.event_listener, event: 'postUpdate'}
             - { name: doctrine.event_listener, event: 'postRemove'}
         calls:
+            # Uncomment the below call if using attributes, and comment the call for the annotation reader
+            # - [ setAnnotationReader, [ "@gedmo.mapping.driver.attribute" ] ]
+            # The `annotation_reader` service was deprecated in Symfony 6.4 and removed in Symfony 7.0
             - [ setAnnotationReader, [ "@annotation_reader" ] ]

     Gedmo\Translatable\TranslatableListener: